Smith Farm – Camp Upton Building Roof Repaired

 January 2021, a Corner cupboard, of Conklin-Havens ownership, was transferred from Long Island Museum of American Art, History, & Carriages to Ketcham Inn Foundation, Inc. As seen on p.
 128, item 146 of Long Island is My Nation, by Dean F. Failey (Corner Cupboard, 1725-1750, East Moriches, Pine)

-2021 starts our garden restoration program orchestrated by Dr. Jane Corrarino.
+Our garden restoration program is ongoing and orchestrated by Dr. Jane Corrarino.
 She will be doing an overview plan of vegetable and flower gardens appropriate to the 18th century for the Ketcham Inn site.
 Seed sowing and plant propagation has begun.
-If you are interested in participating in this outside, open-air event, and would enjoy cultivating […]
+Jane has worked tirelessly with other Master Gardeners to restore the three gardens on […]

 On a cold January night, Diane Schwindt hosted five hunters with a hearty meal and a great discussion of their day’s venture.
 In the Ketcham Inn kitchen of 1693, the men exhibited the culled ducks which were shortly thereafter prepared for freezing for future meals.